The Best Easy and Cost-Effective Soul Food Recipes

 1. Whisk together the all-purpose flour, herbs, and spices in a medium bowl and set aside.

-1. Carefully and we cannot stress this enough, very carefully start adding your chicken pieces to the hot oil.
+1. Very carefully start adding your chicken pieces to the hot oil.
 Do not overcrowd your fryer or pan; only cook 2-4 pieces at a time.

-1. Your chicken is done when golden brown and the internal temperature reaches 165F°.
-The size of the chicken pieces is a factor in your cooking time; dark meat can take about 12-14 minutes, and white meat takes 8-10 minutes.
-Always use a meat thermometer for accurate temperature readings.
+1. Your chicken is done when golden brown and the internal temperature reaches 165F°.* The size of the chicken pieces affects your cooking time.
+Dark meat can take about 12-14 minutes, while white meat typically takes 8-10 minutes.
+Always use a meat thermometer for accurate temperature readings.*

 1. When your chicken is golden brown and has registered 165F° at its thickest point, place the pieces in a paper towel-lined baking sheet or large dish, and then repeat the process until all the chicken is done, and enjoy!
 Serve with your favorite side dishes.

-1. Remember to dispose of your cooking oil properly; link here
+1. Remember to dispose of your cooking oil properly, as described here.*

 Photo Credit: Shutterstock